raihanarahman/finalCS50/README.md

 * In gitignore, vscode.code-workspace is used to route the user to the directory of the project by creating a path to the workspace.

 # Usage
-To use this webpage, first you need to have downloaded all of the files present in finalProject.zip.
-You also need to have the capabilities to run p5js, HTML, CSS, and Python3 (with the Flask module).
+To use this webpage, first you need to have the capabilities to run p5js, HTML, CSS, and Python3 (with the Flask module).
 To use p5js, install the following extension:

     Name: p5.vscode
     Id: samplavigne.p5-vscode